Bricasti Design M20 Stereo Preamplifier Reviewed

 Reading Time: 7 minutes

-Given that many of today’s DACs, phono stages, and even amplifiers have their own internal volume controls, it may not be clear why you would ever want to integrate a preamplifier into your modern audiophile music system.
+Given that many of today’s audiophile DACs, phono stages, and even many modern audiophile amplifiers have their own internal volume controls, it may not be clear why you would ever want to integrate a preamplifier into your modern audiophile music system.
 In my view, the attenuators built into DACs and so forth are often detrimental to the quality of reproduced sound.
 Whether a digital source is dropping bits to attenuate the volume (which raises the noise floor) or an amplifier has a simple dual-potentiometer/stepped-resistor ladder, there is signal loss.
 When you are spending many thousands of dollars per component (sometimes tens of thousands) I am urging you to keep things pure and to go a little old-school for the best performance in general terms.

 At $12,500, the Bricasti M20 stereo preamp is at the pricier end of its category, even if you limit that category to U.S.-made audiophile gear.
 Bricasti is considered, despite its significant cost, to compete with the absolute best-of-the-best audiophile electronics from lauded companies around the world, many of which cost much, much more.
 It seems crazy to call a $12,500 stereo preamp a “value,” but hang in there with me here because there is an explanation.